 12. Communication with children

 It has long been clear that staff should not communicate with pupils outside the context of their work.
-The new guidance seeks to strengthen this by adding that adults should ‘turn off 3G/4G data access on school premises’.
+The new guidance reminds staff that they should not discuss or share data relating to children, parents or carers in staff social media groups.

 18. Sexual conduct

 All staff should be aware that under the Sexual Offences Act 2003, it is a crime for an adult in a position of trust to engage in sexual activity with a person under the age of 18.
 Although this is not new information, teachers are still being prohibited from teaching for these offences.

 Teachers are in a position of trust, along with people who look after, or are responsible for young people such medical professionals, foster carers and social workers.